nextedy/gantt-docs/docs/setup.md

 * `Advanced` >  `Maximize` - set the Maximize property of the widget to 'no'

-## Limitation
+!!! info

-Currently it is possible to have only one Gantt widget on a page.
+	Currently it is possible to have only one Work Item Gantt widget on a page.